Akaash-S/streetfood/replit.md

 ## Overview

-This is a comprehensive Street Food Ecosystem Platform that connects street food vendors, retail shop owners, and delivery agents in a streamlined supply chain.
+This is a comprehensive Street Food Ecosystem Platform that connects street food vendors, retail shop owners, delivery agents, and distributors in a streamlined supply chain.
 The application provides role-based dashboards for each user type and facilitates order management, product browsing, and delivery coordination.

+## Recent Changes
+- **2025-07-26**: Fixed authentication system - resolved token verification issues in API requests
+- **2025-07-26**: Added Distributor role and dashboard for wholesale supply management
+- **2025-07-26**: Updated query client to properly include Firebase authentication tokens in API calls

 ## User Preferences